Broadcast signal intrusion: Television signal intrusions

+On February 10, 1999, a repeat broadcast of The Simpsons episode "Lisa's Rival" on KFXK-TV in Longview, Texas was briefly interrupted by four seconds of a pornographic movie.
+The station's manager, Mark McCay, reported to the Associated Press that quick reactions from station employees immediately ended the hijack by inserting a 20-second promotional ad for the station and resuming the Simpsons episode.
+After several minutes, a character generator scroll appeared on-screen apologizing to the viewers and promising an investigation.
+The unidentified technician who was responsible for viewing the tape was dismissed 40 minutes after the incident.

+On January 4, 2000, a broadcast of the children's television series Teletubbies on GMA Network in the Philippines was replaced by a still photo of actress Rosanna Roces for several seconds.
+The photo showed one of Roces's breasts exposed, prompting a warning from the Movie and Television Review and Classification Board (MTRCB).
+GMA officials stated that the incident was accidental, and was caused by an errant employee who pressed a button whilst helping repair a computer.

 On January 3, 2007, in Australia, during a broadcast of an episode of the Canadian television series Mayday (known in Australia as Air Crash Investigation) on the Seven Network, an audio signal unexpectedly started playing, clearly saying in an American accent, "Jesus Christ, help us all, Lord."
 This same voice message continued to repeat itself over and over during the show for a total of six minutes.
 A spokesman for Seven later denied that the transmission was a prank or a security breach and claimed that the repeated line was part of the original broadcast and said, "Jesus Christ, one of the Nazarenes", although there is hardly any similarity between the two phrases.
-A subsequent investigation by independent researchers revealed that the invading transmission was actually from a videotaped news broadcast of a civilian truck being ambushed in the Iraq War.
+A subsequent investigation by independent researchers revealed that the invading transmission was actually from a videotaped news broadcast of a civilian truck being ambushed in the Iraq War on September 20, 2005.
 It remains unknown whether or not this was an intentional act of television piracy or a genuine glitch of some sort.